Why is my Internet connection so slow?

 If your Internet service provider or the host of the website is performing maintenance on their network, computers, or network equipment, this can cause speed related issues.

-For example, if a major event is occurring around the world, it may cause speed related issues.
-During the tragic events of September 11, 2001, where terrorists attacked the United States, news sites were so overwhelmed with visitors that they would either take several minutes to load or not load at all.
+If a major event is occurring around the world, it may cause speed related issues.
+During the tragic events of September 11, 2001, news sites were so overwhelmed with visitors that they would take several minutes to load or not load at all.

 Third-party programs and tweaks